chance2021/devopsdaydayup/001-ELKMonitoring/README.md

 This instruction shows how to setup a ELK (Elasticsearch/Logstash/Kibana) stack to monitor a server.

 # Project Goal
-Learn how to deploy a ELK with docker-compose, as well as configuring metricbeat service to collect the system metric from a server to present in Kibana.
+Learn how to deploy a ELK with docker-compose, as well as configuring metricbeat service to collect the system metric from a server and present them in Kibana.

 # Prerequisites
 - Ubuntu 20.04 OS